Monday, June 29, 2026

 odd-looking cake-like dish were not cherries,

-seemingly, had instead put in strawberries.
+character, had instead put in strawberries (big laugh!).

-Somone mischeivous and wrong but yet slightly
+Somone had mischeivously and wrongly but yet slightly

-become so, had gotten the bright idea to put in
+of the baker that had gotten the bright idea to put in

-measure, sprinkles of slightly browned coconut,
+measure, sprinkles of slightly browned coconut).

-blue patriotic lights slung somehow slightly into
+bulbs slung somehow slightly into the woods

-the wood next to which Ginger lives.
+next to which Ginger lives.
 There was

 a huge warehouse filled with exotic-looking